DIY Ikea TV Stand — Sharing the super-easy tutorial for how to make this trendy Ikea hack for your very own, custom Ikea TV stand or IKEA TV cabinet.

 Though we used the IKEA Besta cabinets for this TV Stand, you could easily use other IKEA furniture options as well.

-Rather than applying the rattan paper to the cabinets, you could use them as accents on the shelves or apply them to kallax bins.
+Rather than applying the rattan paper to the cabinets, you could use them as accents on the shelves or apply them to Kallax bins.

 I love the final result!
 It looks very custom without being overly complicated or expensive to DIY either.